 The models would provide estimates of when in the future the existing platform would no longer support the workload.
 We could quite closely model expected system response times, network latency, and ultimately the number of users and the impact those users would have on utilisation across the system.

 Almost all systems can cope with a steady increase in utilisation, until they cannot, and they hit a “J-curve” or “hockey-stick” event.
 As utilisation grows, system load increases, and response times begin to creep out.
 This seems linear, with sub-second response time slowly growing to 1 second, then 1.1 seconds, and then to 1.2 seconds.
-But when the “J-curve” is hit, the very quickly response times jump to 10 seconds, and then 30 seconds.
+But when the “J-curve” is hit, the very quick response times jump to 10 seconds, and then 30 seconds.
 The point at which the system “fell over” depended on so many factors from memory to processor speed, to disk capacity and paging time, caching in memory versus caching on disk, etc.

 With one client I spend almost three days calibrating the model to match their system, close to the second decimal point for each "CICS Region" (application or subset of an application today).
 When completed, and we agreed that the model reflected their mainframe, I asked the client "okay, what are the scenarios that we will run?"